DavidJoao/itransition-study-guide/README.md

 - Virtual DOM: React uses a virtual DOM to improve performance.
 When the state of an object changes, React updates the virtual DOM first, then it compares the virtual DOM with a snapshot of the previous DOM state, and finally, it updates the real DOM with only the changes.
 - JSX: React uses JSX, a syntax extension that allows HTML to be written within JavaScript code.
 This makes the code easier to understand and debug.
 - Ecosystem: React has a rich ecosystem with many libraries and tools that complement it, such as Redux for state management and React Router for routing.

+### Features of React

+1.- It uses virtual DOM instead of RealDOM considering that RealDOM manipulations are expensive.
+2.- Supports server-side rendering.
+3.- Follows unidirectional data flow or data binding.
+4.- Uses reusable/composable UI components to develop the view.

+### Difference between an Element and Component
+An element is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components.
+Elemens can contain other elements in their props.
+Creating a React element is cheap because once one element is created it is never mutated.

+Syntax of an Element:

+    const element = React.createElement(
+        'div',
+        { id: 'new-element' },
+        'Login'
+    )
+And finally it renders to the DOM using ReactDOM.render()

+Components can be declared in a class with a render() method or can be defined as a function, for example:

+    const Button = ({ onLogin }) =>
+        <div id="login-button" onClick={Login} >Login</div>

+#### Function Component Example

+    function Greeting({ message }) {
+        return <h1>{`Hello ${message}`}</h1>
+    }

+#### Class Component Example

+    class Greeting extends React.Component {
+        render () {
+            return <h1>`Hello ${this.props.message}`</h1>
+        }
+    }

 #### useState, useEffect and useContext
 - useState: Manages state in functional components to keep track of a value.